If I were to write a book titled All the Things I Know Little to Nothing About, anthropology would be there somewhere.

 - 3 cloves of garlic, crushed

-- Add the carrots and simmer some more until the meat is tender.
+- Stir in the carrots and simmer some more until the meat is tender (10 to 20 mins), adding water as it becomes necessary so the meat does not burn.